graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Field subselections are never allowed on leaf fields.
+A field subselection is not allowed on leaf fields.
 A leaf field is any field with a scalar or enum result type.

 The following is valid.